isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Key Functionalities.md

 ---
 <h4>THREE Key Functionalities</h4>
 <p>By adopting TradeTrust, you can issue, exchange and/or receive TradeTrust-issued
 electronic documents know as TrustDoc files.
-These files empowers intended recipients to:</p>
+These files allow intended recipients to:</p>
 <ol data-tight="true" class="tight">
 <li>